Before & After School Care

-Our instructors are true Russian chess masters, and students learn not only how chess pieces move and their value, but also about the game’s history, classic play strategies, and tournament rules.
-Skills developed in Chess Club translate far beyond the chess board.
+Our instructors are true chess masters, and students learn not only how chess pieces move and their value, but also about the game’s history, classic play strategies, and tournament rules.
+Skills developed in Chess Club translate far beyond the chessboard.

 Flag Football Club

-In October, we offer an after-school Flag Football Club for boys and girls in the 3rd and 4th grades.
+In October, we offer an after-school Flag Football Club for boys and girls in 3rd and 4th grade.

-This fun and safe game differs from regular American football because flag football is a “no-contact” sport.
-Instead of tackling the ball carrier as he or she attempts to pass or run the ball down the field, players pull a special flag off the ball carrier’s belt.
-It’s a fast-paced and fun sport for all ages!
+Unlike traditional American football, this fun and safe game is a “no-contact” sport.
+Rather than tackling their opponents, the ball carrier attempts to pass or run the ball down the field, while players pull a special flag off the ball carrier’s belt.
+It’s a fast-paced sport for all ages!

-The Milwaukee Montessori Soccer Club provides a positive soccer experience for boys and girls in the 1st – 3rd grades.
+Milwaukee Montessori School’s Soccer Club provides a positive soccer experience for boys and girls in the 1st – 3rd grades.

-Club players improve their skills, learn to compete, have fun, and grow as individuals, all while having a blast with their friends!
+Club players improve their skills, learn to compete, and grow as individuals, all while having a blast with their friends!

 Soccer Club meets for six weeks beginning in October.

-Milwaukee Montessori School offers one-on-one tutoring during or after-school from faculty trained in the Orton-Gillingham method: an explicit, simultaneous, sequential, multi-sensory, and systematic program proven highly effective in increasing academic productivity.
-After conferencing with parents, classroom teachers refer students to the tutoring program if they need help with learning letter sounds, reading acquisition, reading comprehension, reading fluency, spelling, writing skills, and/or memorizing number facts and math operations.
-MMS recommends (2) 45-minute tutoring sessions each week to see the best results.
-Most students begin to see steady progress within 3 to 4-weeks after beginning tutoring.
-Parent conferences are held to review progress after ten tutoring sessions have been completed.
+Milwaukee Montessori School offers one-on-one tutoring from faculty trained in the Orton-Gillingham method: an explicit, simultaneous, sequential, multi-sensory, and systematic program proven highly effective in increasing academic productivity.
+After conferencing with parents, classroom teachers will refer students to the tutoring program if they need help with learning letter sounds, reading acquisition, reading comprehension, reading fluency, spelling, writing skills, and/or memorizing number facts and math operations.
+MMS recommends two 45-minute tutoring sessions each week to see the best results.
+Most students begin to see steady progress within 3 to 4 weeks after beginning tutoring.
+After the tenth session, parent conferences are held to review the student’s progress.

 Model United Nations

-Model United Nations, also known as Model UN (MUN) is an extra-curricular activity in which thousands of students from various schools role play delegates to the United Nations at conferences held regionally each spring.
-At the end of most conferences, outstanding delegates in each committee are recognized and given an award — something MMS 8th grade students have enjoyed every single year of participation.
-Model United Nations involves substantial researching, public speaking, debating, and writing skills, as well as critical thinking, teamwork, and leadership abilities.
-For this reason, Model UN is by teacher invitation only.
+Montessori Model United Nations, also known as Model UN (MMUN) is an extra-curricular activity in which thousands of students from various schools assume the position of delegates to the United Nations at conferences held regionally each spring.
+At the end of the conference, outstanding delegates in each committee are recognized and given an award — something MMS 8th grade students have enjoyed every single year of participation.
+Montessori Model United Nations involves substantial research, public speaking, debating, and writing skills, as well as critical thinking, teamwork, and leadership abilities.
+For this reason, MMUN is by teacher invitation only.